RawanAlzowaid/TeamProject-3308/TESTING.md

 Thus, we hope that WeShare would help us: protect the environment by managing our waste / minimizing human's impact on the environment, get people the stuff they need/want at a lower cost (like by swapping with other users) or for free and make the community more unified on reducing environmental impact and on financial responsibility.

 Automated Tests: ????????????
+Try to ask that if the build method in Xcode count as testing, if we screenshot the code page after build.
+Also, xcode automatically contain a test code itself, how can we use that or modify that some way to let it be the automate test file.

 User Acceptance:
 NO:1 --------------------- Max, please try to do this.
 Thank you! (below is the example I copied from our course website)?????????????????